Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Abstract

 \section{Abstract}

-How are the scattering between the constituents of matter and the resulting collective phenomena affected by preparing the force carriers in different quantum states?
-This question has become experimentally relevant in a specific non-relativistic version of QED implemented within materials, where standard techniques of quantum optics are available for the preparation of desired quantum states of the carrier photon.
-We develop the necessary non-equilibrium approach for computing the vertex function and find that, in addition to the energy and momentum structure of the scattering, a further structure emerges which reflects the Hilbert-space distribution of the carrier quantum state.
-This emergent structure becomes non-trivial for non-Gaussian quantum states of the force carrier, and can dramatically affect interactions and collective phenomena.
-As a first application, we show that by preparing photons in pure Fock states one can enhance pair correlations, and even control the criticality and universality class of the superconducting phase transition by the choice of the number of photons.
-Our results also reveal that the thermal mixture of Fock states regularises the strong pair correlations present in each of its components, yielding the standard Bardeen-Cooper-Schrieffer criticality.
+How are \fpm{two-body} scattering and the resulting collective phenomena affected by preparing the \fpm{mediator of interactions} in different quantum states?
+This question has \fpm{recently} become experimentally relevant in a specific non-relativistic version of QED implemented within materials, where standard techniques of quantum optics are available for the preparation of desired quantum states of the photon \fpm{mediating interactions between matter's constituents.} We develop the necessary non-equilibrium approach for computing the vertex function and find that, in addition to the energy and momentum structure of the scattering, a further structure emerges which reflects the Hilbert-space distribution of the \fpm{mediator's} quantum state.
+This emergent structure becomes non-trivial for non-Gaussian quantum states of the \fpm{mediator}, and can dramatically affect scattering and collective phenomena.
+As a first application, we show that by preparing photons in pure Fock states one can enhance pair correlations, and even \fpmm{modify} the criticality of the superconducting phase transition.
+Our results also reveal that the thermal mixture of Fock states regularises the strong pair correlations present in each of its components, yielding the standard Bardeen-Cooper-Schrieffer criticality. \fpm{Besides the above QED platform, ultracold atomic mixtures are among the most promising candidates for the experimental implementation of these ideas.}